Conformal Data for the O(3) Wilson-Fisher Conformal Field Theory from Fuzzy Sphere Realization of the Quantum Rotor Model: Abstract

 \section{Abstract}

 We present a model for strongly interacting fermions with internal O(3) symmetry on the fuzzy sphere that (i) preserves the rotational symmetry of the fuzzy sphere and (ii) undergoes a quantum phase transition in the (2+1)-dimensional O(3) Wilson-Fisher universality class.
 Using exact diagonalization (ED) and density matrix renormalization group (DMRG), we locate the quantum critical point via conformal perturbation theory and obtain scaling dimensions from finite-size spectra.
 We identify 24 primary operators and determine some of their operator product expansion coefficients through first-order conformal perturbation theory.
 The results are benchmarked against conformal bootstrap and large quantum-number expansions and reveal a weakly irrelevant operator that plays a role in dimerized antiferromagnets.
-Our work establishes the fuzzy sphere as a general framework for quantitatively accessing conformal data in non-Abelian conformal field theories (CFTs).
+Our work provides a general framework for quantitatively accessing conformal data for $O(N)$ Wilson-Fisher conformal field theories (CFTs).

-\textit{Introduction.---} CFTs in $(d+1)$-dimensional spacetime [$(d+1)$D] are fully specified by their conformal data, scaling dimensions, and operator product expansion (OPE) coefficients, which govern universal critical behavior, and some measurable responses~\cite{PismaZhETF,Di_Francesco_Mathieu_Senechal_1997,Rychkov_2017,Cardy_1996,goldenfeld2018lectures,Witczak_Krempa_2012,Sachdev_2011}.
+\textit{Introduction.---} Conformal field theories (CFTs) in $(d+1)$-dimensional spacetime [$(d+1)$D] are fully specified by their conformal data, scaling dimensions, and operator product expansion (OPE) coefficients, which govern universal critical behavior, and some measurable responses~\cite{PismaZhETF,Di_Francesco_Mathieu_Senechal_1997,Rychkov_2017,Cardy_1996,goldenfeld2018lectures,Witczak_Krempa_2012,Sachdev_2011}.
 While (1+1)D CFTs~\cite{Di_Francesco_Mathieu_Senechal_1997, Belavin_Polyakov_Zamolodchikov_1984} enjoy remarkable theoretical completeness through Virasoro algebra~\cite{Virasoro_1970} and integrability~\cite{Takahashi_1999}, the landscape of (2+1)D CFTs remains largely unexplored, presenting rich opportunities for discovering new universal physics and testing fundamental principles of quantum field theory.